Aleksandr Nosatov: Naval career

 On 30 June 2016, after one and a half months as head of the academy, Nosatov was appointed acting commander of the Baltic Fleet, replacing Vice-Admiral Viktor Kravchuk who was dismissed for "serious omissions in the organization of combat training, the daily activities of the troops, as well as distortions in the reports of the true state of affairs."
 Some fifty senior officers in the fleet were dismissed, briefly leaving Vice-Admiral Sergei Yeliseyev, a former deputy commander of the Ukrainian Navy prior to his defection to Russia during the Russian annexation of Crimea, as senior officer of the Baltic Fleet, before Nosatov took up his post.
 Nosatov was subsequently confirmed in his post by presidential decree on 17 September 2016.
 On 18 October 2016 he was presented with the ceremonial standard of the fleet.
 Nosatov was promoted to admiral on 12 December 2018.
 On 5 October 2021 Nosatov was appointed to the post of Chief of Staff and First Deputy Commander-in-Chief of the Russian Navy.
 His replacement as commander of the Baltic Fleet was Vice-Admiral Viktor Liina.

 Over his years of service Nosatov has been awarded the Order of Military Merit and the Order of Naval Merit, as well as various departmental medals.

-Sanctions
+Personal life

 He was one of the individuals targeted by sanctions over the Russo-Ukrainian war.

 He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.